Boolean Compressed Sensing and Noisy Group Testing: Main Result: Achievable bound

 It is worthwhile mentioning that in the classical channel coding problem \cite{gallager,coverbook}, the error probability analysis for Maximum Likelihood or Typical Set Decoding separates well due to the independence of the channel output and every codeword other than the truly transmitted one.
 However, in the group testing problem, a main difficulty arises from the fact that an arbitrary set of $K$ items and the true defective set could be overlapping.
 Hence, independence of the output and the collection of codewords indexed by that set does not hold anymore.
 That required introducing the previous machinery to analyze the error probability.
-Two ingredients that were key to our analysis are \begin{enumerate} \item Separating the error events $E_i$ of misclassifying the defective set in $i$ items \item For every $i$, we averaged over realizations of ensemble of codewords of every candidate set while holding fixed the partition common to these sets and the true set of defectives. \end{enumerate} {\bf Further Intuition:} Intuitively, the numerator in Theorem \ref{thm:main_result} represents the number of bits required to describe how many sets we can form with $i$ misclassified items ($i$ out $K$), and the denominator represents the amount of information per test if $K-i$ of the defective items are known.
+Two ingredients that were key to our analysis are \begin{enumerate} \item Separating the error events $E_i$ of misclassifying the defective set in $i$ items \item For every $i$, we averaged over realizations of ensemble of codewords of every candidate set while holding fixed the partition common to these sets and the true set of defectives. \end{enumerate} {\bf Further Intuition:} Intuitively, the numerator in Theorem \ref{thm:main_result} represents the number of bits required to enumerate all possible sets with $i$ misclassified items ($i$ out of $K$), and the denominator represents the amount of information per test if $K-i$ of the defective items are known.
 One key idea behind the described approach is illustrated in Fig. \ref{fig:channel}.
 The group testing problem has been mapped to an equivalent multiple channel model.
 Each channel accounts for the case where $K-i$ of the defective items are recovered and $i$ items are still to be recognized, where $K-i$ represents the overlap between the true defective set and a false candidate set.
-The capacity of each channel contributes partially to the total error probability in decoding the true defective set.
+The total error probability in decoding the true defective set depends on the decoding error probability for each channel.
 By studying each error channel separately, we upper bound the overall error probability.